-Parents Evenings are an ideal opportunity to discuss what your child is doing at school and how they are getting on.
-Parent's Evenings are your chance to speak with teachers and to ask any questions you may have about your child’s learning and development.
+Parents' Evenings (Performance Review Evenings) are an ideal opportunity to discuss what your child is doing at school and how they are getting on.
+It's your chance to speak with teachers and to ask any questions you may have about your child’s learning and development.

 What happens at parents evening?